Open In Colab Open in Kaggle

 plot_double_line_similarity_matrix([sims, clean_sims], symbol_names, ['Noisy Similarity', 'Clean Similarity'], title = 'Similarity - post cleanup')

-For the scenario where we have a discrete, known vocabulary, we can do this cleanup with a single feed-forward network, and we don’t need to learn any of the synaptic weights.
+We can do this cleanup with a single, feed-forward network, and we don’t need to learn any of the synaptic weights if we know what the appropriate vocabulary is.

 Submit your feedback#